LionWeb-io/mps-meetup-2023/properties-parser/Readme.md

 ./gradlew shadowJar
 ```

+### metamodel command

 To generate the properties metamodel you can run:
 ```
 java -jar properties-parser/build/libs/properties-parser-all.jar metamodel
 ```
 You can optionally specify where to save the metamodel.

+You can also specify to include the StarLasu metamodel (on which this metamodel depends),
+so that both metamodels are stored in the same file.
+To do that you can use the `-c`/`--combined` flag.

+### starlasu command

 To generate the StarLasu metamodel you can run:
 ```